 When the hair on your neck starts to crawl toward your chest hair, the result is almost always untidy and unattractive.

-No matter what your distribution of beard hair, you need to try to maintain some form of a neckline and shave the hair underneath it.
+No matter what your distribution of beard hair is, you need to try to maintain some form of a neckline.

 Neckbeards may have been acceptable centuries ago, but the modern man shouldn’t experiment with them.

 So, if the majority of your beard is on your chin or under your chin, make a point to “draw the line” somewhere.
 You’ll need to find a point on your neck beneath which you won’t keep any hair.